2006–07 Football League

 The 2006–07 Football League (known as the Coca-Cola Football League for sponsorship reasons) was the 108th completed season of The Football League.

 The Football League was contested through three Divisions in England and Wales.
-The divisions were the EFL Championship, Football League One and EFL League Two.
-The winner and the runner up of the Championship were automatically promoted to the Premiership and they were joined by the winner of the Championship play-offs.
+The divisions were the Football League Championship, Football League One and Football League Two.
+The winner and the runner-up of the Championship were automatically promoted to the Premier League and they were joined by the winner of the Championship play-offs.
 The bottom two teams in League Two were relegated to the Conference Premier.